 AzLTA continues to monitor the COVID-19 crisis in Arizona.
 We are engaging with our national partners and government agencies to gather information and guidance regularly.
 As the association looks ahead to future 2021 events, the health and safety of our members is our top priority.
 In order to adhere to guidelines set by the State of Arizona and the CDC, AzLTA has made the following adjustments to some our fall/winter 2020-21 events calendar.
 Please see details below and check back regularly for updates.

-- Postponed: Jan. or February 2021 Stars of Industry
+- Tentative: Jan. or February 2021 Stars of Industry

 - Tentative: April 21, 2021 Advocacy Day

 - Tentative: May 26, 2021 Tourism Unity Dinner

 Arizona Events Information:

 Under Executive Order 2020-43 organized public events of 50 people or more are prohibited unless approved by the local governing body — adequate safety precautions, including physical distancing, must be implemented.